 A word of caution on detangling brushes: Any type of brush can cause hair breakage.
 Therefore, fingers are your most gentle hair tools.
 So, start with your digits.

 – PuffCuff Hair Clamps

-– Goody Ouchless Flex Barrettes (very hard to find but the image will take you to where to purchase on Amazon)
+– Goody Ouchless Flex Barrettes (hard to find but like the other images, will take you to where to purchase on Amazon)

 for DIY hair projects